Mimicry: Parasites

-Parasites can also be aggressive mimics, though the situation is somewhat different from those outlined previously.
-Some predators have a feature that draws prey; parasites can also mimic their hosts' natural prey, but are eaten themselves, a pathway into their host.
+Parasites can be aggressive mimics, though the situation is somewhat different from those outlined previously.
+They can mimic their hosts' natural prey, allowing themselves to be eaten as a pathway into their host.
 Leucochloridium, a genus of flatworm, matures in the digestive system of songbirds, their eggs then passing out of the bird in the faeces.
 They are then taken up by Succinea, a terrestrial snail.
 The eggs develop in this intermediate host, and must then find a suitable bird to mature in.
 Since the host birds do not eat snails, the sporocyst has another strategy to reach its host's intestine.
 They are brightly coloured and move in a pulsating fashion.
 A sporocyst-sac pulsates in the snail's eye stalks, coming to resemble an irresistible meal for a songbird.
 In this way, it can bridge the gap between hosts, allowing it to complete its life cycle.
 A nematode (Myrmeconema neotropicum) changes the colour of the abdomen of workers of the canopy ant Cephalotes atratus to make it appear like the ripe fruits of Hyeronima alchorneoides.
 It also changes the behaviour of the ant so that the gaster (rear part) is held raised.
 This presumably increases the chances of the ant being eaten by birds.
-The droppings of birds are collected by other ants and fed to their brood, thereby helping to spread the nematode.